twilio-labs/svg-to-react/RATIONALE.md

 ### Cons:
 - React only.

-### A note on performance
+# A note on performance

-You might think this approach is slower, and it is, but not by a significant margin.
-If we load 100 of these SVGs on a single page (unlikely and extreme scenario), the data is as follows:
+Embedding a bunch of SVGs into the page isn't perceivably slower than image tags.
+In terms of rendering speed, if we load 100 of these SVGs on a single page (an unlikely and extreme scenario), the data is as follows:

-- The image approach takes ~5ms
+- The image approach takes ~5ms to render.
-- The SVG with props approach takes ~7ms
+- The SVG with props approach takes ~7ms to render.
 [Please see this benchmark](https://github.com/TheSisb/svg-stress-test).

+In terms of asset loading time, 'SVG as images' and 'SVG as React components' are far more suitable than a font file.
+They remove the need to maintain which icons exist in your project because only the used icons are bundled.
+Further, if you use lazy loading for your icons, the gains are even greater to your initial bundle size.